plus-mobilitylab/netascore/README.md

 ### 4. attributes_step

-In this step necessary attributes for routing applications and the index calculation are derived from the final network dataset and imported optional datasets, resulting in the database tables: `network_edge_attributes`, `network_node_attributes`, `network_edge_export`.
+In this step necessary [attributes / indicators](attributes.md) for routing applications and the index calculation are derived from the final network dataset and optional datasets, resulting in the database tables: `network_edge_attributes`, `network_node_attributes`, `network_edge_export`.
-- Attributes are derived: `access_*`, `bride`, `tunnel`
+- Attributes are derived: `access_*`, `bridge`, `tunnel`
-- Indicators for the index calculation are derived in predefined value domains, so that the resulting values are comparable independently of the source dataset.
+- Indicators for the index calculation are derived into predefined value domains so that the resulting values are comparable regardless of the source dataset.
-- Indicators that can not be derived, because of missing datasets or attributes, are set to null.
+- Indicators that can not be derived, because of missing datasets or attributes, are set to NULL.
 - The table `network_edge_export` is created with a standardized table scheme independently of the source dataset.

 ### 5. index_step